About the Fall 2022 PDC

-Each participant will not only have the opportunity to see permaculture in action at this location, but will also travel to other sites selected by course participants to implement what we learn.
 Our Permaculture Design Certificate Course (PDC) material was originally developed by Bill Mollison, co-founder of permaculture, to teach the principles and foundations of sustainable design.
 All PDC courses offered throughout the world must follow the same format to assure that the integrity of the certification process is upheld.
+Kris Edler, your course instructor has been teaching permaculture for over 10 years and doing sustainable agriculture since he was in diapers.

 What you will learn